 So, based on what I heard yesterday, let me just give you three quick, practical (and likely difficult) questions that could make a world of difference to your agile adoption.

 - Have you gone through agile training?
-I’ve had a number of managers attend my Certified ScrumMaster class in order to understand fundamentally how Scrum works and the benefits, challenges and impact of making the change.
+I’ve had a number of managers attend my Certified ScrumMaster class in order to understand fundamentally how Scrum works and the benefits, challenges, and impact of making the change.
 But as of last year, the Scrum Alliance offers the Certified Agile Leadership workshop that focusses on how the role of managers and leadership changes, how to influence the organization’s culture, and how to grow personally as a leader.

 - Are your company’s reasons for going to agile clear and agreed upon by the rest of managers and leadership?
 Are there a few clear, realistic and measurable wins you’re looking for that everyone in the organization sees and understands?
 Don’t go agile for the sake of going agile.
-Change is hard, and with no clear goal it will just thrash people and groups.
+Change is hard, and with no clear goal, it will just thrash people and groups.

 - Do you spend time with the teams?
 Do you attend the demos?
 Observe the stand-ups?
 Too often, agile is seen as an IT change, and management hardly shows it’s face, much less be involved, or (ideally) LEAD the change effort.
-With it relegated and localized to IT only, business continues to operate as normal, locking down (unclear) requirements up front, throwing them over the wall to IT, and waiting for the timer to go off and the product be delivered.
+With it relegated and localized to IT only, the business continues to operate as normal, locking down (unclear) requirements up front, throwing them over the wall to IT, and waiting for the timer to go off and the product be delivered.
 All of this without much collaboration.
-It’s effectively waterfall with the development phase using sprints, but that’s all.
+It’s effectively waterfalling the development phase using sprints, but that’s all.
 Did waterfall work for you in the past?